VUEngine/vuengine.github.io/documentation/tutorial/scores.md

 When processing the `kEventActorDeleted` event, we check if the object that fired the event's name is "Disk" and, if so, proceed to decide to which side assign the point by checkings its X position.

 The processing of `kEventActorCreated` involves checking the firer of the event's name to make sure that we are going to listen for the destruction of the new disk.

+The method `onEvent` has to return a boolean value.
+When it returns `true` the listener will be kept; otherwise, if it returns `false`, the listener will be removed after the method returns.

 ## Printing